February 04, 2021

 The same content can be helpful in the sales process, too.

-Marketing teams should work with sales teams to create high-quality content with strategic thought leadership.
-By creating new innovative frameworks, sharing a vision, or writing authoritatively on the industry and where it’s heading, companies can produce thought leadership pieces that compel sales leads.
+B2B Marketing teams should work with sales teams to create high-quality content with strategic thought leadership.
+By creating new innovative frameworks, sharing a vision, or writing authoritatively on the industry and where it’s heading, companies can produce thought leadership pieces that B2B sales teams can use.

 Content creators can work with business leaders to develop these stances.
 Original research and data-driven visuals, like infographics, will help drive the point home.